cloudevents/spec/spec.md

-# OpenEventing - Verson 0.1
+# CloudEvents - Verson 0.1

-OpenEventing is a vendor-neutral specification for event data.
+CloudEvents is a vendor-neutral specification for event data.

 ## Table of Contents
 - [Overview](#overview)